axelzum/ComS309-SS_4/Documents/RemoteServerAcces.md

 ```
 mysql -u team_ss4 -p
 ```

+**NOTE: All mysql commands end in a semicolon.**

 You will then be asked for the password and then just enter it.
-After you log in, you can view the databases you have access to by typing `show databases;`
+After you log in, you can view the databases you have access to by typing `show databases;` To view the different tables you first need to go into the database by typing: `use <database_name>;`.
+Next, you will then type: `describe <table_name>;`.
+If you don't know what tables exist in the database and you want to see them simply type `show tables;`

-**NOTE: All mysql commands end in a semicolon.**

-The database that I have created for Demo2 is called "db_example"
+The database that I have created for this Tuesday is called "db_example".
+I plan on making a more official database after this meeting when I ask Saimon some questions.

 If you want to quit out of mysql, simply type either `quit;` or `exit;`